Ensuring Home Safety for Seniors

 • Arrangements that require reaching too high or low to complete a task or retrieve items

-• Medication delays, misses, and overdoses
+• Medication delays, misses, or improper doses

 Unlock your property's potential with Truehold's sale-leaseback